 milk if needed to thin to desired consistency

 Melt butter in saucepan.
 Once melted add garlic and sauté for a minute or two.
 Stir in flour and make a roux.
-Once roux is formed, slowly pour in half and half, stirring as you pour.
+Once roux is formed, slowly pour in milk, stirring as you pour.
 Stir consistently until it begins to thicken.
 Stir in chicken base, diced tomatoes, tomato puree, sugar, basil, pepper and salt.
 Stir until heated through.
-If needed add milk to soup to thin it out to desired consistency.
+If needed add milk to soup to thin to desired consistency.

 adapted from Irish Traditional Cooking